South Carolina Loss of Limb Attorneys Advocating for Injured Victims

 The loss of a limb or other body part is a permanent and disfiguring experience.
 Often, patients can no longer perform many of the physical tasks they could before the injury – affecting their job, daily life, and relationships with family and children.
 Patients with amputation injury must adjust both physically and mentally to a life post-accident.

-At McGowan, Hood & Felder, LLC, our South Carolina injury attorneys understand the challenges of these types of injuries.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina injury attorneys understand the challenges of these types of injuries.
 We work with our clients to help them get the compensation they need so they can focus on learning to adjust to this new life and, when possible, to live with prosthetic devices or adaptive equipment.
 We work to determine how and why the accident happened and what parties were responsible.

 When a traumatic injury like loss of limb occurs, our lawyers have the experience and track record to help you get full compensation so you can get a fresh start.